Cactus-minecraft-server/CactusMC/README.md

 > [!IMPORTANT]
 > This repository is a **work-in-progress** (non-functional) and an experimental project by beginners.
-It's under active development—expect changes and incomplete features.
+It's under active development; expect changes and incomplete features.

 # 🎮 Copper: Minecraft Server in Rust